Grants Policy

 3.5 Applications will be acknowledged within 15 working days of receipt of completed forms.
 Applicants will be advised of the Committee and the date their application will be considered.

-3.6 The Council will award a grant at a figure it deems suitable not necessarily the figure that has been applied for.
+3.6 The Council will award funding at a figure it deems suitable not necessarily the figure that has been applied for.

 4. Criteria